Vlad-Andr/taxi-service/README.md

   - Presentation - for viewing result;

 # Technologies
- - DAO layer was created with JDBC API.
+ - DAO layer was created with JDBC API and following SOLID rules.
- - The service layer consists of two parts: Servlets, responsible for receiving requests and giving responses and Filters, providing a security function.
+ - The service layer consists of two parts:
+               - Servlets, responsible for receiving requests and giving responses.
+               - Filters, providing a security function.
+   This layer also includes custom annotations and an injector that implemented by Reflection API.
  - The presentation layer displays responses as JSP pages.

 # Technologies that was used: